peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 #### Workflow 4: Compile a Study

-This workflow is used after all experiments are validated to compile, analyze, and evaluate the entire study.
+This workflow is used after all experiments are validated to audit, compile, and analyze the entire study.
 It performs a robust pre-flight check by calling `audit_study.ps1`.
 If the study is not ready for processing (or is already complete), it will halt with a clear recommendation.
 Otherwise, it proceeds to compile all results and run the final statistical analysis.

 {{grouped_figure:docs/diagrams/flow_main_4_compile_study.mmd | scale=2.5 | width=90% | caption=Workflow 4: Compile a Study.
 Audits, compiles, and analyzes all experiments in a study.}}